PSC Seminar Series

 Date & time

-Gao Chunyuan commenced his PhD candidature at the Department of Political and Social Change in 2017.
-He has formerly worked for Shanghai Civil Affairs Bureau and the World Bank in China.
-His research interests include rural-to-urban migration in China, poverty and sociological theories.
+Gao Chunyuan is a PhD candidate at the Department of Political and Social Change.
+He received sociology training at Hong Kong Baptist University.
+He has formerly worked as a contributor to research projects led by the World Bank in China.
+His research is focused on a number of themes, including rural-to-urban migration in China, poverty, social welfare and social theory.